Synthird/trigonometric-reciprocal-identities/java/README.md

 Trigonometric reciprocal identity methods that return radians as doubles.

 The trigReciprocal class must be inside your project before it can be used.
-It can be accessed in the [src folder](src) or by [clicking here](src/TrigReciprocal.java).
+You can access it in the [src folder](src) or by [clicking here](src/TrigReciprocal.java).

 ```Java
 TrigReciprocal trigReciprocal = new TrigReciprocal(); // One way of getting the trigReciprocal class once once is inside your project.